|Ebony binding,Valleys Guitars, Australia|

 There are other tools that builders use that are based on the same principle.
 This tool is very popular because you can create a binding channel that is perfectly positioned vis a vis the sides without having to readjust the tool.
 It conforms to different arches on a single guitar and can be used on differently designed instruments.
-You can order our video (SPBKCOMV) to see this tool in action.

 You have already designed and measured your bindings, purflings and their corresponding channels, and you have selected the appropriate bearings in the step above (#1).
 Now, set up your router with the cutter and bearings that you will use to rout the first channel (usually the purfling channel or ledge).
 The width of this channel will be the sum of the binding and purfling (minus a few thousandths) and the depth of the purfling (minus a few thousandths).
 Firmly clamp the guitar in such a way so that the top is as parallel to the work surface as possible.
 The Ribbecke binding Machine comes with a carriage for holding the guitar in this way.
 Regardless of the method you choose, the guitar should be stable.